Barbog/deja-website/pages/survival-guide.preparing.making-your-art-green.en.md

 - Burned?
 - What’s the most environmentally friendly choice I can make?

-<span style="color:#4891d9;"> Purchase or acquire</span> materials from socially and environmentally conscious sources.
+<span style="color:#limegreen;"> Purchase or acquire</span> materials from socially and environmentally conscious sources.

 Explore the options for obtaining repurposed materials in your area.